allolib-s21/notes-halite5/README.md

 ###  problems and areas for improvement in the existing demo

-- envelopes:  The envelope duration parameter  Controls the duration of both envelopes, so they cannot be set separately.
-Furthermore, the filter envelope is controlled by two different envelopes for both the CF (cutoff frequency) and BW (bandwidth).
-In addition, there is no explicit control of the resonance boost at the cutoff frequency.
-Finally, since the envelopes are symmetrical, controlled by only a  start parameter, end parameter, and rise speed perimeter.  because of this, both envelopes rise and fall at the same rate, greatly limiting sound possibilities.
+- The envelope duration parameter  Controls the duration of both envelopes, so they cannot be set separately.
+- The filter is controlled by two different envelopes for both the CF (cutoff frequency) and BW (bandwidth).
+- There is no explicit control of the resonance boost at the cutoff frequency.
+- Since the envelopes are symmetrical, controlled by only a  start parameter, end parameter, and rise speed perimeter.  because of this, both envelopes rise and fall at the same rate, greatly limiting sound possibilities.

 ### minisubwaves: better subsyn